sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 We are ready to install the boot image:
 * Open the Terminal app on your computer.
 Proceed to the directory where you have the _hybris-boot.img_ file.
-* The following commands will restore the boot partition (the BLUE LED must be lit at this point)
+* The following commands will restore the boot partition (the BLUE LED must be lit at this point) and restart the phone:

 On Windows:
 ```